-When considering the variety of factors upon which to reach an investment decision for a new business or operation, presence of efficient transportation facilities and services is often of high importance.
-Lower transportation costs can play a major role in luring new firms as an outgrowth of the efficiencies gained by convenience and timely access to commercial, industrial and consumer markets as well as raw materials and/or component parts.
+When considering the variety of factors upon which to reach an investment decision for a new business operation, the or presence of efficient transportation facilities and services is often of high importance.
+Lower transportation costs can play a major role in luring new firms as an outgrowth of the efficiencies gained by convenience and timely access to commercial, industrial, and consumer markets as well as raw materials and/or component parts.

-The SCIRPDC EDD is fortunate to have above- average ground
+The SCIRPDC EDD is fortunate